 The agreement recognizes the importance of market-based and non-market approaches for the countries for implementation of their INDCs.
 Over and above of whatever met by domestic support (domestic market or non-market approaches), countries can use transfer of mitigation outcome through international carbon markets, for which modalities will be defined under international climate negotiations in coming years (2016-2020).
 In addition, Article 4 of Paris Agreement emphasizes that the actions to be developed for delivery of Paris Agreement need to take into account the special needs of the countries whose economies will be severely impacted due to response measures.

 On 6th October 2016, Government, industry and civil society representatives on a new global market-based measure (GMBM) to control CO2 emissions from international aviation, during 39th Assembly of International Civil Aviation Organization (ICAO, the United Nations aviation agency) in Montreal, Canada, agreed to recommend adoption of a final Resolution text for the GMBM.
 ICAO’s Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) is designed to complement the basket of mitigation measures the air transport community is already pursuing to reduce CO2 emissions from international aviation.
 These include technical and operational improvements and advances in the production and use of sustainable alternative fuels for aviation.

-Gulf Carbon Trust takes the responsibility to identify and implement workable market instruments in the region and evolve over time as the market achieves maturity.
-GCT, in order to promote domestic carbon market, envisages the following.
+Global Carbon Trust takes the responsibility to identify and implement workable market instruments in different regions and evolve over time as the market achieves maturity.